rogernogueraplanesas/portugal-weather-analysis/README.md

   <span style="vertical-align: middle;">Summary</span>
 </h2>

-For this project, multiple files in **JSON** format (1.42 GB) containing climate data from different weather stations in Portugal (Mainland and Islands) were cleaned, formatted, and transformed into **CSV** files in order to create proper wind roses per municipality on a yearly, monthly, and yearly + monthly basis.<br> A set of Atlas maps was created using the resulting wind roses.
+For this project, multiple files in **JSON** format (1.42 GB) containing climate data from 2018 to 2023 registered by different weather stations in Portugal (Mainland and Islands), were cleaned, formatted, and transformed into **CSV** files in order to create proper wind roses per municipality on a yearly, monthly, and yearly + monthly basis.<br> A set of Atlas maps was created using the resulting wind roses.

 > SQLite for the database creation.